Unthrottled/blog/_posts/2017-12-29-PeanutButter-Driven-Devolpment.md

 This means that any constructor dependencies are now stubbed out and any inputs are stubbed out.
 The downside of this is that now the test author is responsible for stubbing out the exact behaviour of any dependency or input class.
 Which can be time consuming and why designing simple objects is key.
+As an example, stateful inputs or dependencies are a pain to mock out.
+This means that the mock needs to exhibit state and it takes more time to create a smart mock over just creating the actual class.

 The purpose of TDD is to promote simplicity because testing complex classes is hard.
 So it is in the designer's best interest to develop API's that behave simply.

-It would be tempting to just implement the dependent classes first.
+It would be tempting to just implement the stateless dependent classes first.
 So that they may be used to support the classes' test.
-However, if those thought do occur it is important to step back and think.
+Even when creating a stateful class, it is important to step back and think.

 Does the API that has been created make sense?
 Is it unnecessarily complicated even though the API's surface area is small?
-Can things be made simpler?
+Can things be made simpler so that testing is easier?

 These are some questions that should be ask about the initial design as tests are being written.
 Testing the class should be easy, so stubbing out behaviour should be simple.